pirate/wireguard-docs/README.md

 ### Overview

 WireGuard config is in [INI syntax](https://en.wikipedia.org/wiki/INI_file), defined in a file usually called `wg0.conf`.
 It can be placed anywhere on the system, but is often placed in `/etc/wireguard/wg0.conf`.

 The config path is specified as an argument when running any `wg-quick` command, e.g:
 `wg-quick up /etc/wireguard/wg0.conf` (always specify the full, absolute path)

 The config file name must be in the format `${name of the new WireGuard interface}.conf`.
 WireGuard interface names are typically prefixed with `wg` and numbered starting at `0`, but you can use any name that matches the regex `^[a-zA-Z0-9_=+.-]{1,15}$`.

 Config files can opt to use the limited set of `wg` config options, or the more extended `wg-quick` options, depending on what command is preferred to start WireGuard.
 These docs recommend sticking to `wg-quick` as it provides a more powerful and user-friendly config experience.
+NOTE: OpenWRT-based systems do not provide `wg-quick`.

 **Jump to definition:**